sanger-tol/asg-assembly-course-2021/practical_tutorial.md

 Checking the scaffolds and HiC contact map, answer the following questions:

-&nbsp;&nbsp;&nbsp;&nbsp; 11-) What is the final scaffold statistic for your assembly?
+&nbsp;&nbsp;&nbsp;&nbsp; 11.
+What is the final scaffold statistic for your assembly?
 Assembled size, N50, number of contigs, number of scaffolds...

-&nbsp;&nbsp;&nbsp;&nbsp; 12-) What is the final BUSCO results?
+&nbsp;&nbsp;&nbsp;&nbsp; 12.
+What is the final BUSCO results?
 Has the BUSCO changed since polishing?

-&nbsp;&nbsp;&nbsp;&nbsp; 13-) How the final merqury results look like?
+&nbsp;&nbsp;&nbsp;&nbsp; 13.
+How the final merqury results look like?

-&nbsp;&nbsp;&nbsp;&nbsp; 14-) How does your final contact map looks like?
+&nbsp;&nbsp;&nbsp;&nbsp; 14.
+How does your final contact map looks like?
 What are the squares in the diagonal?
 What do the signals off diagonal represent?

 ## Part 5 - Quiz and presentation

 We have now completed our analysis.
 Now, talk to your colleagues and make a few slides with the following information.

-&nbsp;&nbsp;&nbsp;&nbsp; 15-) What is your species name
+&nbsp;&nbsp;&nbsp;&nbsp; 15.
+What is your species name?

-&nbsp;&nbsp;&nbsp;&nbsp; 16-) what was the estimated genome size
+&nbsp;&nbsp;&nbsp;&nbsp; 16.
+What was the estimated genome size?

-&nbsp;&nbsp;&nbsp;&nbsp; 17-) Was is the primary assembled size pre and post purge dups.
-Do they correspond to the estimated genome size?
+&nbsp;&nbsp;&nbsp;&nbsp; 17.
+Was is the primary assembled size before and after purging.
+Do the values correspond to the estimated genome size?

-&nbsp;&nbsp;&nbsp;&nbsp; 18-) How did BUSCO change pre and post purging?
+&nbsp;&nbsp;&nbsp;&nbsp; 18.
+How did BUSCO change after purging?

-&nbsp;&nbsp;&nbsp;&nbsp; 19-) How did statistics and BUSCO change after polishing?
+&nbsp;&nbsp;&nbsp;&nbsp; 19.
+How did statistics and BUSCO change after polishing?

-&nbsp;&nbsp;&nbsp;&nbsp; 20-) How did statistics change after scaffolding?
+&nbsp;&nbsp;&nbsp;&nbsp; 20.
+How did statistics change after scaffolding?

-&nbsp;&nbsp;&nbsp;&nbsp; 21-) In your HiC contact map, where are your main scaffolds represented?
+&nbsp;&nbsp;&nbsp;&nbsp; 21.
+In your HiC contact map, where are your main scaffolds represented?